 Also see: How to avoid the latest Netflix scam

 How to use a VPN

 Now you've read all the warnings, it's up to you whether you still want to use a VPN to watch US Netflix.

 Assuming you do, the first step is to download a VPN to your computer or device (some are browser plugins rather than apps, but they all work in very similar ways).
 We're using NordVPN as an example.

 Go to Nord's website and click Buy Now.
-Normally, there are three versions available, with the cheapest costing $5.75 month if you commit to a year.
-Alternatively, you can choose to opt for a one-month plan for $11.95.
+Normally, there are three versions available, with the cheapest costing $3.29 month if you commit to two years.
+Alternatively, you can choose to opt for a one-month plan for $11.95 or a one year plan for $5.75.
 There is a 30-day money back guarantee available too.